pymanga/pyMANGA/web/content/en/docs/Example_OGS_BETTINA/MANGA_Project.md

 Definition and usage of time dependent boundary conditions are described in detail at <a href="/en/docs/example_model_ogs_bettina/the_boundary_conditions/">the boundary conditions</a>.
 *delta_t_ogs* defines for how long the groundwater flow model calculates before extrapolating the rest of the BETTINA time step.
 Creation of the required meshes is described in <a href="/en/docs/example_model_ogs_bettina/the_groundwater_domain/">the groundwater domain</a> section.
+The parameters *seaward_salinity* and *landward_salinity* are used in the python boundary conditions.
+Arbitrary parameters can be introduced here, as long as we use them again in our boundary condition definition.

         <belowground_competition>
             <type>OGSLargeScale3D</type>